53 Measurable IEP Goals and Objectives for Writing and Written Expression

 Being able to critique your own work, edit it, and make the appropriate corrections is an advanced executive functioning skill.
 If a student is struggling with this, it may not be the “writing” per se that is the issue, but they may need practice and instruction in how to improve executive function skills.

-- Revise writing to improve clarity and effectiveness by adding relevant details and changing or rearranging text.
+- Revising for Clarity and Effectiveness: By ___, Student will revise writing to improve clarity and effectiveness by adding relevant details and changing or rearranging text in ___ as measured by rubric with ___ accuracy.

-- Edit writing to use transitional words and phrases to connect ideas in sentences and paragraphs (e.g., therefore, on the other hand).
+- Using Transitional Words and Phrases: By ___, Student will edit writing to use transitional words and phrases to connect ideas in sentences and paragraphs in ___ as measured by writing samples with ___ accuracy.

-- Revise writing so the paper has an order that makes sense, including details, ideas, sentences, time sequence, and paragraphs.
+- Revising for Logical Order: By ___, Student will revise writing so the paper has an order that makes sense, including details, ideas, sentences, time sequence, and paragraphs in ___ as measured by rubric with ___ accuracy.

 Printable List of Written Expression IEP Goals